 Not all seeds are created equal.
 Some plant species have higher germination rates than others.
 Even within a single plant type, some of the seeds are older than others, causing the germination rate to go down.

-Imagine you’re growing arugula and the average germination rate is 90%.
-If you plant a 72 plant starter tray with one arugula seed per insert, you can expect only 65 of those plant inserts to actually germinate (72 x 90%).
+Imagine you’re growing arugula microgreens and the average germination rate is 90%.
+If you plant seeds in a 72 plant starter tray with one arugula seed per insert, you can expect only 65 of those plant inserts to actually germinate (72 x 90%).

-In short: Planting more seeds per hole increases chance you have perfect germination rates.
+In short: Plant multiple seeds per hole to increase the chances you have perfect germination rates.

 Answer Two: Seedling Selection

 By planting 2-3 seeds per cell, you allow yourself to luxury of choosing the seedlings that look the strongest.
-All you have to do is determine which one you like the most, then snip off the other seedlings to kill them.
+All you have to do is determine which one you like the most, then snip off the other seedlings to kill them as your other plants grow.

 Exceptions to The Rule